 Any worker who feels ill should be sent home immediately to self-monitor and self-isolate.
-They should call their primary care provider, the health unit at 1-800-461-8181 or Telehealth at 1-866-797-0000.
+They should call their local Assessment Centre, their primary care provider or the health unit at 1-800-461-8181.
 Additionally, employees who are well but who have a sick family member at home with COVID-19 should notify their supervisor and follow recommendations on how to reduce the spread.

 Find COVID-19 support and other programs and services on the Government of Canada website.

 If you click on a resource from our page and it does not load, your internet browser (e.g. Internet Explorer) is likely out of date.
 Press F5 to load the resource or access the Porcupine Health Unit website from a different browser.

 A downloadable presentation created by the Porcupine Health Unit for businesses on the topic of Infection Prevention and Control Presentation.
 This narrated presentation requires Microsoft PowerPoint to play.